 |

-Invites residents to a public meeting on 22 July 2008 and mentions that 54 drums
+Invites residents to a public meeting on 22 July 2008 and mentions that 54 drums of PCB waste had

-Eventual total number of drums of waste removed is believed to have exceeded 450
+been removed from the site.
+Eventual total number of drums of waste removed is believed to have

+exceeded 450 drums.
 Does anyone know: Click here for a full colour version of the newsletter.

 | ||||